markosavic993/video-upload-service/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a demo project investigating scalable architecture for video upload and post processing.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+It uses streaming to download files directly into S3.

+Additionly, this includes post-processing which will:
+* Generate and update thumbnail

+All the files are available via Cloudfront CDN.

 ## Useful commands